girmaneshir/QNLP-Quantum-Machine-Learning-Natural-Language-Processing-Lab-Tutorials/README.md

-# NLP Text Classification with Quantum Machine Learning
+# NLP Text Classification with Quantum Machine Learning (~ Quantum NLP)

 This project implements Natural Language Processing (NLP) text classification using both classical machine learning (ML) and quantum machine learning (QML) techniques.
 The goal is to demonstrate a hybrid approach that combines the strengths of classical and quantum models for better performance.